 - The Community concentration emphasizes research, evaluation and practice regarding the social and community factors that promote health and wellness while working closely with community partners.

 The program supports a robust intellectual environment that values social and cultural diversity, free expression, collegiality, integrity and mutual respect.
 We provide flexible options for our students to engage in collaboration and receive interdisciplinary training with faculty across colleges, departments, and programs at UNC Charlotte.

-*The Clinical Psychology program at UNC Charlotte has been APA-accredited since 2012.
+*The Clinical Psychology program at UNC Charlotte has been APA-accredited since 2012 and recently received re-accreditation until 2027.
 For any questions about the program’s accreditation status or about APA accreditation, in general, please contact:

 Office of Program Consultation and Accreditation / American Psychological Association